 Waterproof Zippers

 Waterproof zippers have come a long way, and they’re super reliable.
-Similar to roll-tops, there can be user error, such as if you don’t completely close the zipper but otherwise, these beefy closures can certainly keep out water.
+Similar to roll-tops, there can be user error, such as if you don’t completely close the zipper, but otherwise, these beefy closures can certainly keep out water.
 Typically, sacks with waterproof zippers have a steeper price tag.

 The Yeti Panga Dry Duffel and the Watershed Chattooga have burly zippers, which allow you to quickly open the bag to grab items and eliminate the process of unrolling and rolling the top.

-Typically, dry packs with waterproof zippers are submersible but most are only rated to one meter below the surface.
+Typically, dry packs with waterproof zippers are submersible, but most are only rated to one meter below the surface.
 So, don’t plan on dragging your gear behind your vessel.

 Drawstring, Compression Straps

 Mustang Survival Highwater 60L Waterproof Gear Hauler took the roll-top to the next level with a brain for extra storage.
 Closed via drawstring, the non-waterproof compartment is on top of the dry bag, which is a great spot for quick access and extra apparel.
-The Sea to Summit Evac Compression Dry Bag roll-top closure is enhanced with compression straps, which allows users to compress their soft goods.
+The Sea to Summit Evac Compression Dry Bag roll-top closure is enhanced with compression straps, which allow users to compress their soft goods.

 Straps & Handles